 Bruising and swelling are expected following surgery.
 This will resolve but may take some weeks.
-If you are concerned about bruising or swelling, or it increases, you should contact the Macmillan Breast Care Nurse's helpline on 01273 696955 Ext.
-4111 and leave a message for them during working hours (Monday-Friday 9am-5pm).
+If you are concerned about bruising or swelling, or it increases, you should call into the Nurse led drop in Clinic at The Park Centre for Breast Care Monday to Friday 9am -10am or for telephone advice contact the Macmillan Breast Care Nurse's helpline on 01273 696955 Ext.
+4111 and leave a message for them during working hours (Monday - Friday 9am - 5pm).
 They will usually return your call the same day.
 If you are concerned about bruising or swelling between 5pm-9am and at weekends you should contact your own general practitioner 'Out of hours' service or the inpatient ward, Horsted Keynes on 01444 441881 Ext.
 5686.
 It is normal to feel 'lumps and bumps' around the incision: this is scar tissue and is part of the normal healing process.
 You may experience numbness or changes in sensation where the scar is.
 This is because nerve endings are affected during surgery.
 This is normal.